-The 5000 Days Project’s “StoryQ Kiosk” is an iPad-mounted in a custom-machined plastic casing, with high-quality beauty lights embedded in the frame around the iPad.
+The 5000 Days Project’s “StoryQ Kiosk” is an iPad mounted in a custom-machined high-impact plastic casing, with high-quality beauty lights embedded in the frame around the iPad.
 It is placed in a quiet, private room, and participants come in one at a time to interact with the StoryQ.
 Upon entering the room, the student activates the touch screen, and scans their login ticket.
 An interviewer comes up on the screen, and instructs the student to relax and be completely honest, as this video journal is completely private and only for the student, and to make sure the camera is focused on their face.
 The interview then begins, and the student need only listen and respond, and tap the “next” button after each response.
 At the end of the interview the video is securely sent to a remote server for safekeeping.

 How long does it take to do the interview?

 Can we change the questions in the Video Journal interview?

 We can remove questions from the interview for free.
 If there are additional changes or additional questions to be added there will be a production fee ranging from $200-1500 depending upon the changes.

 Where are the Video Journal interviews stored and how can we access them?

 They are stored using high security Amazon S3 servers, the same ones that businesses use to store sensitive information.
 They can be accessed by administrators or individuals, provided that has been stipulated in a contract.
 We strongly suggest that no-one (including The 5000 Days Project team) be able to view the videos, so that the students have total confidence in the security of their answers, thus allowing them to be completely honest and open.

 Full Details on File Security→